tsuki-lang/tsuki/spec.md

 ```
 `match` is the only way of retrieving the variant data from unions.

-## `try` expressions
+## `?` operator

-`try` expressions allow for easy error handling by safely unwrapping a result type.
-If the result is successful, the `try` expression results in the success value.
-If the result is an error, the `try` expression returns the error from the current function.
+The `?` operator allows for easy error handling by safely unwrapping a result type.
+If the result is successful, the `?` operator results in the success value.
+If the result is an error, the `?` operator returns the error from the current function.

-The current function must have a compatible result as its return type for this to work.
+The `?` operator is only allowed in [`try` blocks](#try-blocks).
+Functions that return results are implicitly wrapped in these blocks.

 ```
 fun fallible(x: Int): !Int